Zest-Project/zest-app/README.md

       => heroku login

     (enter your email and heroku password when prompted to on the website)

       => git add .

       => git commit -am "commit message + pushing to heroku"

     if you create new env variables run:

-      => heroku config:set NEW_ENV_VARIABLE_NAME="new_env_variable_value" or add using gui on the website under settings for the app in config variables
+      => heroku config:set NEW_ENV_VARIABLE_NAME="new_env_variable_value"

+    or add using gui on the heroku website under settings for the app in config variables

    *To Deploy Automatically, from main branch run: